 My photographer, Hannah Sherlock and I hit Brighton beach on this beautiful May day and she just snapped me while I bounded about on the pebbles.
 You can see the colourful beach huts in the background.

 The boxy shape of this dress and the wide slash line suit slim shoulders.
 Its longer a the back with a dipped hem which is flattering for all body types.
 The fabric strap across the back holds the dress in place when you’re about town.

 I’ve always had a thing for pockets (who hasn’t?) and the little on on the front is a small detail which stops this dress looking too plain.

 I also love how the lyocell fabric feels on my skin.
 So soft.
 The fabric is made from eucalyptus wood – a far more environmentally friendly alternative to viscose.

 The buttons on the arms can un-pop so you can have a wider sleeve.
 Although, I’ve styled it how I prefer – buttoned up.

 I’ve worn this dress lots – with biker boots, silver sandals and with heavy knits in winter.
 It’s my go to when I’m packing for a weekend away or planning a work trip abroad.

-This easy outfit make me feel so casual and free as I go about my day around town.
+An easy outfit – like this dress or a denim skirt – makes me feel so casual and free as I go about my day around town.
 I love bare legs in summer, and knowing I can go from meeting to meeting to the beach with friends in this one outfit is a lifesaver for me….